edinburgh-napier/set09121/labs/lab6/physics.md

 I'll give you five functions.
 The first 3 are conversion helper functions to deal with translating between the two worlds.
 The CreatePhysicsBox() is the biggie, inside is all the B2D logic required to add a body to the scene.
 The last function in an overload of the fourth, which takes in a sf::RectangleShape rather than a position and size.

+**Remember you should by now know what you need to include, and what namespaces things come from, so don't forget to add them!**

 ```cpp
 //main.cpp